DarkDeadly/habitTracker/Progress.md

 1. Added the scaling effected when hovering over the HabitTips article with a little ease animation `transition: transform 0.3s ease, box-shadow 0.3s ease;` this will tell you that when u add transform there is an animation of ease with duration of 0.3s same as box-shadow to add depth
 2. concerning the responsive design on the typographie i learned that clamp is a good function that help in typographie it is modern responsive `font-size: clamp(0.875rem, 2.5vw, 1rem);`
 3. Flexbox is usually used to deal with row "or" column but grid deal with both row and column `grid-template-columns: repeat(auto-fit, minmax(250px, 1fr));`

+## 2025-04-29
+✅ **Completed**: made the navbar responsive with the hamburger menu

+🔧 **Technical Breakthroughs**:
+with the help JavaScript we could make it when we click on the hamburger a class of `mobile-menu` will appear and when we click again it dissapears this with the help of `classList.toggle('mobile-menu')`